Romer's gap: Mechanism behind the gap

 There has been long debate as to why there are so few fossils from this time period.
 Some have suggested the problem was of fossilization itself, suggesting that there may have been differences in the geochemistry of the time that did not favour fossil formation.
 Also, excavators simply may not have dug in the right places.
-The existence of a true low point in vertebrate diversity has been supported by independent lines of evidence, however recent finds in five new locations in Scotland have yielded multiple fossils of early tetrapods and amphibians.
+The existence of a true low point in vertebrate diversity has been supported by independent lines of evidence.
+However, recent finds in five new locations in Scotland have yielded multiple fossils of early tetrapods and amphibians.
 They have also allowed the most accurate logging of the geology of this period.
 This new evidence suggests that - at least locally - there was no gap in diversity or changes in oxygen geochemistry.

 While initial arthropod terrestriality was well under way before the gap, and some digited tetrapods might have come on land, there are remarkably few terrestrial or aquatic fossils that date from the gap itself.
 Recent work on Paleozoic geochemistry has provided evidence for the biological reality of Romer's gap in both terrestrial vertebrates and arthropods, and has correlated it with a period of unusually low atmospheric oxygen concentration, which was determined from the idiosyncratic geochemistry of rocks formed during Romer's gap.
 The new sedimentary logging in the Ballagan Formation in Scotland challenges this, suggesting oxygen was stable throughout Romer's Gap.

-Aquatic vertebrates, which include most tetrapods during the Carboniferous, were recovering from the end-Devonian extinction, a major extinction event that preceded Romer's gap, one on par with that which killed the dinosaurs.
-In this Hangenberg event, most marine and freshwater groups became extinct or were reduced to a few lineages, although the precise mechanism of the extinction is unclear.
+Aquatic vertebrates, which include most tetrapods during the Carboniferous, were recovering from the Hangenberg event, a major extinction event that preceded Romer's gap, one on par with that which killed the dinosaurs.
+In this end-Devonian extinction, most marine and freshwater groups became extinct or were reduced to a few lineages, although the precise mechanism of the extinction is unclear.
 Before the event, oceans and lakes were dominated by lobe-finned fishes and armored fishes called placoderms.
 After the gap, modern ray finned fish, as well as sharks and their relatives were the dominant forms.
 The period also saw the demise of the Ichthyostegalia, the early fish-like amphibians with more than five digits.

 The low diversity of marine fishes, particularly shell-crushing predators (durophages), at the beginning of Romer's gap is supported by the sudden abundance of hard-shelled crinoid echinoderms during the same period.
 The Tournaisian has even been called the "Age of Crinoids".
 Once the number of shell-crushing ray-finned fishes and sharks increased later in the Carboniferous, coincident with the end of Romer's gap, the diversity of crinoids with Devonian-type armor plummeted, following the pattern of a classic predator-prey (Lotka-Volterra) cycle.
 There is increasing evidence that lungfish and stem tetrapods and amphibians recovered quickly and diversified in the rapidly changing environment of the end-Devonian and Romer's Gap.